bladeacer/pdf-fmt/README.md

 ### Help Needed

 * Testing downloaded binary, script and compiled executable on Windows
-* Testing compiled executable on Linux
+* Testing downloaded binary, script and compiled executable on Windows

 ---